 Gary Ge garyliangge@tbp

-Third year EECS major from Long Island, NY.
-Football, Game of Thrones and maraschino cherry enthusiast.
+Hi I'm Gary, a third year EECS major from Long Island.
+I'm a LA Rams, Game of Thrones and maraschino cherry enthusiast.

 Thomas Lin thomas6572@tbp